markbush/EduKit1/README.md

 To enable the user port, you will need to add:

-	gpio_outputs_enabled=true
+	enable_gpio_outputs=true

 to your `cmdline.txt` file.

 Your Raspberry Pi will boot into C64 mode by default, which is what the worksheets assume.
-You need to specify that you are using the Raspberry Pi GPIO pins for the user port by going into the settings menu (F12), selecting `Prefs` and then `GPIO Option` and use the right/left cursor keys until `#4 (Userport+Joy)` is selected.
+You need to specify that you are using the Raspberry Pi GPIO pins for the user port by going into the settings menu (F12), selecting `GPIO` and then `Config` and use the right/left cursor keys until `#4 (Userport+Joy)` is selected.

 ## Saving Programs